 China IP Law Update was selected as one of the Top 100 Intellectual Property Blogs To Follow in 2020 by Feedspot on March 2, 2020.

 Aaron Wininger is a Senior Attorney and Schwegman’s Director of China Intellectual Property.
-Aaron counsels both U.S. and Chinese companies on portfolio development and preparation of their patent applications and office action responses.
-He has worked with clients in the areas of software, networks (wired and wireless), lasers, medical devices, semiconductors and physics.
+Aaron counsels both U.S. and Chinese companies on patent and trademark portfolio development, non-infringement and invalidity opinions, and cross-border enforcement of intellectual property rights.
+He has worked with clients in the areas of software, networks, lasers, medical devices, semiconductors and physics.

 Jingyuan Nan is an attorney in the Silicon Valley office of Schwegman Lundberg & Woessner.
 Her practice focuses on computer and software-related intellectual property (IP) work, including preparation and prosecution of patent applications (US and international).
 She is also a member of the firm’s China Practice Group, in which capacity she advises the US and international clients on IP issues and strategies in China.